 Stay positive mentally and physically once you enter this new phase of life.
 Perimenopause should not be taken as a negative phase of life.
 Take this stage as a time to consider what changes we can make to look ourselves better.
 So, the sooner you accept you are perimenopausal, the better it will be.

-If you are experiencing the symptoms of perimenopause before your 40s than infertility drugs may be a reason.
-Understand how Infertility Drugs Cause Premature Menopause
+If you are experiencing the symptoms of perimenopause before your 40s than infertility drugs may be the reason.
+Understand how infertility drugs cause premature menopause.
+You should also know that if you have irregular cycles, then you may face trouble in conceiving.

 Learn all the useful information on menstruation and menstrual cycle including signs of menstruation, problems associated with menstruation in this article.